Tiro-health/web-sdk-tutorial/npm+angular/README.md

 - React and ReactDOM are included as dependencies for SDK compatibility
 - The project uses Angular's standalone components for simplicity
 - This is a minimal tutorial implementation - for production use, consider proper error handling and more robust architecture
+- The project was previously using Vite with `@analogjs/vite-plugin-angular` but has been migrated to Angular CLI for better alignment with Angular best practices